talon-one/talon_one.js/docs/ManagementApi.md

 ## getCustomerActivityReportsWithoutTotalCount

-> InlineResponse20016 getCustomerActivityReportsWithoutTotalCount(rangeStart, rangeEnd, applicationId, opts)
+> InlineResponse20018 getCustomerActivityReportsWithoutTotalCount(rangeStart, rangeEnd, applicationId, opts)

 Get Activity Reports for Application Customers

 Fetch summary reports for all application customers based on a time range.
-Instead of having the total number of results in the response, this endpoint only if there are more results.
+Instead of having the total number of results in the response, this endpoint only mentions whether there are more results.

 ### Example